sysdiglabs/terraform-azurerm-secure/README.md

 `onboarding`, `config-posture` and `agentless-scanning` are independent feature modules.

+A Service Principal is created per each independent module due to permission scoping, if you want to use a pre-existing one instead of creating a new one, refer to each module's README file.

 ### Integrations

 The modules under `integrations` are feature agnostic modules which deploy and manage all the required Cloud resources and Sysdig resources